hansohn/terraform-docker/README.md

 Images are automatically:

-- **Built and linted** on every push to a non-default branch (multi-platform, without publishing)
+- **Built and linted** on every push, including `main` (multi-platform, without publishing)
-- **Published** on every push to `main` — `main` is what ships, and `latest` always tracks it
+- **Published** when a version tag is pushed
-- **Refreshed** every Monday at 7am UTC, rebuilding `main` to pick up the latest base-image security patches
+- **Refreshed** every Monday at 7am UTC, rebuilding `main` so merged dependency updates and base-image security patches reach Docker Hub

-Dependency-update PRs are built for verification while open, then published as soon as they merge.
-Git tags are historical markers and do not trigger a publish.
+Pushes to `main` are built for verification but not published.
+Merged dependency updates ship on the next weekly refresh, or immediately if you cut a release tag.

 ## Security